hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 Generate validator keys and stake your testnet ETH for one or more validators using the [Kiln Staking Launchpad](https://kiln.launchpad.ethereum.org/en/).

+!!! important

-Save your mnemonic for each validator in a `.txt` file.
+    Save the password you use to generate each key pair in a `.txt` file.
     You should also have a `.json` file for each validator key pair.

 ## 4. Start Besu